Norwegian Wood

 "Wow," I said.
 "And did your search pay off?"

 "That's the hard part," said Midori.
-She watched the rising smoke for a
+She watched the rising smoke

 while, thinking.
 "I guess I've been waiting so long I'm looking for